Firesphere/silverstripe-newsmodule/README.md

 ## Plans

-* Integrate Facebook OAuth to automagically post when a new item is created.
+* Integrate Facebook OAuth to automagically post when a new item is created (FB OAuth is really crappy :( ).
 * Add a slideshow feature.
 Currently, not available, but you can use your own by integrating a slideshow manually.
 * Add a "Fetch me a beer" function.
 Should be useful I think.
 * More to come, but I can't think of it right now :(